finanalyst/rakuast-rakudoc-render/README.md

 ```
 <span class="para" id="7599a17"></span>`rakudociem-ipsum.rakudoc` is contained in the submodule `rakudoc-compliance` with a link in `resources/compliance`.

-<span class="para" id="8278045"></span>In order to avoid environment variables, eg for Windows, a RakuDoc file can be rendered to Text using the [RenderTextify](#RenderTextify_utility).
+<span class="para" id="084d11c"></span>In order to avoid environment variables, eg for Windows, a RakuDoc file can be rendered to Text using the [RenderTextify](RenderTextify_utility).
 It avoids some installation problems, stores the output and offers some other output options, eg.

 ```